tirthajyoti/pydbgen/README.rst

 ``gen_table()``
 ------------------
-Attempts to create a table in a database (.db) file using Python's built-in SQLite engine.
-User can specify various data types to be included as database table fields.All data types (fields) in the SQLite table will be of VARCHAR type.
+Attempts to create a table in a database (.db) file using Python's built-in ``SQLite`` engine.
+User can specify various data types to be included as database table fields.

+All data types (fields) in the SQLite table will be of VARCHAR type.
 Data types available:

 * Name, country, city, real (US) cities, US state, zipcode, latitude, longitude
 * Month, weekday, year, time, date
 * Personal email, official email, SSN
-* Company, Job title, phone number, license plate Customization choices are following:
+* Company, Job title, phone number, license plate

+Customization choices are following:

 - ``real_email``: If ``True`` and if a person's name is also included in the fields, a realistic email will be generated corresponding to the name of the person.
 For example, ``Tirtha Sarkar`` name with this choice enabled, will generate emails like ``TSarkar21@gmail.com`` or ``Sarkar.Tirtha@att.net``.